dev-mindware/mindgest-frontend/INVOICE_RECEIPT_USAGE_EXAMPLES.md

 ---

-## 2. Create Invoice Receipt with New Customer and New Items
+## 2. Create Invoice Receipt with New Client and New Items

 ### Request